 return a + b

-Explanation: Use """ to start and end the docstring and use >>> to represent the output.
+Explanation: Use """ to start and end the docstring and use >>> to represent the input.
 If you write this correctly you can also run the doctest using the build-in doctest module

 Example